Sandeep0076/Rag-Chatbot/docs/README_CHAT_WITH_TABULAR.md

 - Manages SQL query generation and execution
 - Handles response formatting and visualization requests
 - Integrates with LLM models for natural language processing
+- **NEW**: Supports configurable temperature parameter for fine-tuning response creativity

 ### PrepareSQLFromTabularData
 - Handles conversion of CSV/Excel to SQLite